Why do we need new handouts for side effects?

 What is a “common” adverse effect?

-(Note: Handouts and worksheets on other topics are available to Members for download from the HANDOUTS page on this website.)
+(Note: Patient handouts and worksheets on other topics are available to Members for download from the HANDOUTS page on this website.)